rahulpashikanti/APB-Interfaced-SPI-Master-IP-Core/README.md

-🚀 APB-Interfaced SPI Master IP Core using Verilog

-📌 Project Overview

-This project focuses on the design and implementation of an APB-Interfaced SPI Master IP Core using Verilog HDL.
-The SPI Master is controlled through an Advanced Peripheral Bus (APB) interface, allowing a processor to communicate with SPI-compatible peripheral devices in a structured and efficient manner.

-The design was developed and functionally verified using Xilinx Vivado 2026.1 with a custom Verilog testbench.
-This project helped me understand the integration of standard on-chip communication protocols and strengthened my knowledge of RTL design and digital communication interfaces.

-🛠️ TOOLS & PROJECT FILES
-Language: Verilog HDL
-Simulation Tool: Xilinx Vivado 2026.1 (Behavioral Simulation)

-Protocols Used:
-Advanced Peripheral Bus (APB)
-Serial Peripheral Interface (SPI)

-📂 PROJECT FILES
-baud_rate_generator.v - baud_rate_generator_tb.v

-slave_select.v - slave_select_tb.v

-shift_reg.v - shift_reg_tb.v

-apb_slave_interface.v - apb_slave_interface_tb.v

-⚙️ FEATURES
-APB Slave Interface for processor communication

-SPI Master supporting full-duplex communication

-Configurable SPI clock generation

-Chip Select (CS) control

-Serial data transmission (MOSI)

-Serial data reception (MISO)

-Multiple SPI slave support

-Behavioral simulation and functional verification

-🎯 Learning Outcomes
-Through this project, I gained hands-on experience in:

-Designing synthesizable Verilog RTL modules.

-Understanding the APB protocol and register-based communication.

-Implementing the SPI Master protocol (MOSI, MISO, SCLK, CS).

-Integrating multiple hardware modules into a complete IP Core.

-Developing Verilog testbenches for functional verification.

-Debugging simulation waveforms using Xilinx Vivado.

-Understanding SoC peripheral interface design.

-🔮 Future Improvements
-Future enhancements planned for this project include:

-Support for all four SPI modes (CPOL & CPHA configuration)

-Programmable SPI clock divider

-FIFO buffers for transmit and receive operations

-Interrupt generation on transfer completion

-Error detection and status flag registers

-Parameterizable data width (8/16/32-bit)

-Advanced verification using SystemVerilog and UVM

-APB4 protocol support with additional features

-👨‍💻 Author
-Rahul Pashikanti
-Aspiring VLSI Design & Verification Engineer
-Areas of Interest
-RTL Design
-Digital Design
-Design Verification
-VLSI System Design
-FPGA Development
-Verilog & SystemVerilog

-Connect with Me:
-www.linkedin.com/in/rahul-pashikanti-b818bb245
+# 🚀 APB-Interfaced SPI Master IP Core using Verilog

+## 📌 Project Overview

+This project focuses on the implementation of an **APB-Interfaced SPI Master IP Core**, which was designed using **Verilog HDL**.
+The design integrates an **Advanced Peripheral Bus (APB) Slave Interface** with an **SPI Master Controller**, enabling a processor to communicate with SPI-compatible peripheral devices through memory-mapped registers.

+To verify its functionality, I simulated the complete design using a custom Verilog testbench in **Xilinx Vivado 2026.1**.

+The APB-SPI IP Core is a commonly used peripheral in modern System-on-Chip (SoC) architectures, providing an efficient bridge between a processor and SPI-based devices such as sensors, EEPROMs, Flash memories, and ADC/DAC modules.
+I developed this project as part of my learning journey in **VLSI Design & Verification**.

+---

+## 🛠️ Tools & Project Files

+- **Language:** Verilog HDL
+- **Software:** Xilinx Vivado 2026.1 (Behavioral Simulation)

+---

+## 🎯 Learning Outcomes

+While working on this project, I gained hands-on experience in several key areas:

+- Writing clean and synthesizable Verilog HDL code.
+- Understanding the APB (Advanced Peripheral Bus) protocol.
+- Designing an SPI Master Controller for serial communication.
+- Developing modular RTL architectures for digital systems.
+- Creating Verilog testbenches for functional verification.
+- Debugging simulation waveforms using Xilinx Vivado.
+- Integrating multiple RTL modules into a complete IP Core.

+---

+## 🔮 Future Improvements

+In the next version of this project, I am planning to add the following features:

+- **Support for All SPI Modes:** Implement configurable CPOL and CPHA settings.
+- **Programmable Clock Divider:** Allow dynamic SPI clock frequency selection.
+- **FIFO Buffers:** Add transmit and receive FIFOs for efficient data transfer.
+- **Status & Interrupt Registers:** Implement Busy, Transfer Complete, and Error flags with interrupt support.
+- **Parameterization:** Make the design configurable for different data widths.
+- **Advanced Verification:** Develop a robust SystemVerilog/UVM-based verification environment.

+---

+## 👨‍💻 Author

+**Rahul Pashikanti**
+**Aspiring VLSI RTL Design & Verification Engineer**

+**📌 Areas of Interest:** VLSI Design, RTL Design, Design Verification, FPGA Design, Verilog & SystemVerilog.

+- **Connect with Me: **www.linkedin.com/in/rahul-pashikanti-b818bb245